Skip navigation

 If you're pregnant, your baby could have PKU even if you and the baby's other parent don't have it.
 That's because you have two copies of all your genes, one from each parent.
 To have PKU, you must have changes in both copies of the gene that causes PKU.

-If you and your baby's other parent each have one changed gene for PKU, your baby could inherit two changed genes and be born with the disease.
+If each parent has one changed gene for PKU, a fetus could inherit two changed genes and be born with the disease.

 A prenatal screening test can show whether your baby may have PKU.
 The test uses either a sample of:

-• Amniotic fluid that surrounds the baby in the uterus.
-A small amount of fluid is removed with a needle inserted into the belly during a procedure called amniocentesis.
+• Amniotic fluid that surrounds the fetus in the uterus.
+Your provider will remove a small amount of fluid by inserting a needle into your belly during a procedure called amniocentesis.

-• Tissue from part of the placenta, the organ that grows in the uterus to provide nutrients and oxygen to the unborn baby.
-This sample is taken using a needle inserted into the belly or a tube inserted through the vagina in a procedure called chorionic villus sampling.
+• Tissue from part of the placenta, the organ that grows in the uterus to provide nutrients and oxygen to the fetus.
+This sample is taken using a needle inserted into your abdomen (belly) or a tube inserted through your vagina in a procedure called chorionic villus sampling

 Your provider or a genetic counselor can help you decide if prenatal testing for PKU is right for you.